-You can use Flippa and there can be some great deals there, but it is much more like the Wild West.
+You can use an auction-based site like Flippa and there can be some great deals there, but it is much more like the Wild West.
 You have to be skilled at figuring out the good from the bad.
 If you are a first-timer, I would be extremely careful.

 You Buy a Blog Based on Fake or Misleading Numbers

 Some sellers may provide inaccurate or misleading numbers.
 These include traffic numbers, income numbers, and expense numbers.